 Is Shopify better than WooCommerce?

 It depends on who you ask.
-But let’s first crunch the numbers before comparing Shopify vs. WooCommerce.
+But let’s first crunch the numbers before comparing Shopify vs WooCommerce.

 Shopify has nearly 11 percent of all e-commerce market share while WooCommerce has 28.24 percent making the ‘e-commerce for WordPress’ have the largest market share.
-In a 2020 press release, the platform announced; “powers over one million businesses in more than 175 countries” globally, with billion-dollar brands like Gymshark among their customers.
+In a 2020 press release, the platform announced that; “powers over one million businesses in more than 175 countries” globally, with billion-dollar brands like Gymshark among their customers.

 22% of the top 1 million online stores use WooCommerce, with 97.8% of all WordPress e-commerce websites using the WooCommerce plugin.
 Additionally, WooCommerce is the most popular plugin/module on the internet with 68% distribution.
 With all these numbers, you are probably wondering; Is Shopify better than WooCommerce?